-10 Top-Rated Tourist Attractions in Karlovy Vary
+10 Top-Rated Attractions & Things to Do in Karlovy Vary

-Still commonly referred to by its German name, Karlsbad (or Carlsbad), the town of Karlovy Vary is rich with history and well worth taking the time to explore.
+Still commonly referred to by its German name, Karlsbad (or Carlsbad), the spa resort town of Karlovy Vary is rich with history and well worth adding to any Czech Republic travel itinerary.
 Founded in 1358, the town has welcomed such illustrious visitors as Peter the Great, Beethoven, Chopin, Schiller, Karl Marx, and Goethe.
-The main attraction is Karlovy Vary's superb hot springs, which literally burst into the Tepla River as it flows through the city, with tremendous jets of water shooting to heights of up to 14 meters, shrouding the riverbanks in a seemingly constant cloud of steam.
+The main attraction is undoubtedly Karlovy Vary's superb hot springs, which literally burst into the Tepla River as it flows through the city, with tremendous jets of water shooting upward to heights of up to 14 meters, shrouding the riverbanks in a seemingly constant cloud of steam.

 See also: Where to Stay in Karlovy Vary

-1 Editor's Pick Hot Springs and Colonnades
+1. Hot Springs and Colonnades

 References to Karlovy Vary's stature as a leading European spa destination are everywhere.
 The connection to the town's copious hot springs is especially apparent in its many splendid colonnades.
-One of the most attractive is the Mill Colonnade, built in 1881, measuring 132 meters in length and boasting 124 Corinthian columns supporting a roof under which are five springs and numerous sculptures, including 12 along the rooftop balustrades representing the months of the year (there's even an orchestra pit).
+One of the most attractive is the Mill Colonnade.
+Built in 1881, it measures 132 meters in length and boasts 124 Corinthian columns supporting a roof under which there are five springs and numerous sculptures, including 12 along the rooftop balustrades representing the months of the year (there's even an orchestra pit).

 Address: Kpt.
 Jarose 46/19, 360 06 Karlovy Vary

-3 The Church of St. Mary Magdalene
+3. The Church of St. Mary Magdalene

 Considered one of the most important Baroque structures in the Czech Republic, the lovely Church of St. Mary Magdalene was built in 1737 to serve the city's Roman Catholic population and visitors.
-In the heart of the city's spa area, it's easy to find thanks to its twin onion-shaped spires and is well worth visiting for its splendid interior.
+Located in the very heart of the city's spa area, it's easy to find, thanks to its twin onion-shaped spires, and is well worth visiting for its splendid interior.
 Highlights include a fine altarpiece, a variety of exquisite Baroque Eucharist sculptures, and a Gothic statue of the Madonna, along with a number of important religious artifacts.

-4 The Diana Lookout Tower
+4. The Diana Lookout Tower

-High above the old town, the 35-meter-tall Diana Lookout Tower was built in 1914 and provides fantastic views from Friendship Hill over Karlovy Vary and its surroundings (on a clear day the views extend up to 70 kilometers).
+High above the old town, the 35-meter-tall Diana Lookout Tower (Dianaturm) was built in 1914 and provides fantastic views from Friendship Hill over Karlovy Vary and its surroundings (on a clear day the views extend up to 70 kilometers).
 If you're up to it, take the well-marked trails from the town center to the base of the tower, a 30-minute walk that's well worth it, as you'll pass numerous historical buildings.

-Address: Vrch přátelství 5/1 , 360 01 Karlovy Vary
+Address: Vrch prátelství 5/1 , 360 01 Karlovy Vary

-5 Spa Town: Grand Resorts and Hotels
+5. Spa Town: Grand Resorts and Hotels

 Perhaps the best known of Karlovy Vary's spas, however, is the wonderful Grandhotel Pupp, built in 1781 and famous for its starring role in the James Bond movie, Casino Royale.
 Also worth a visit is the Neo-Gothic Spa III, built in 1867 on the banks of the River Teplá and notable as a venue for cultural events and concerts.
 Equally impressive is the massive Hotel Imperial, perched high above the old town and regularly voted one of the best spa resorts in the Czech Republic.

-6 The Orthodox Church of St. Peter and Paul
+6. The Orthodox Church of St. Peter and Paul

 Built in 1898, the lovely Orthodox Church of St. Peter and Paul is well worth a visit.
 Despite being in an area of Karlovy Vary known for its beautiful Art Nouveau villas, this splendid old church manages to stand out thanks to its tall golden domes and rich blue roof.
 Based on the design of a Byzantine church in Moscow and built with funds provided by wealthy Russians visiting the spas, the church's interior - laid out in the shape of a Greek cross - is as attractive as its façade and includes such notable features as a relief of Czar Peter the Great, numerous murals, and a large wooden wall of icons and paintings.

-7 The Karlovy Vary Museum and Art Gallery
+7. The Museum Karlovy Vary and Art Gallery

-A good place to learn more about the history of the town and the region is the Karlovy Vary Museum.
-Highlights of the museum's permanent collection include an in-depth look at the region's rise as an important spa town, as well as the waters themselves and their many therapeutic uses and qualities, including their mineral compositions.
-The facility also houses an important library with many books related not just to balneology (the study of spa waters), but also to the history of art, along with lectures and educational workshops.
-Also worth visiting is the Karlovy Vary Art Gallery with its collection of fine paintings and statues by leading Czech artists, along with regular concerts and theatrical performances.
+A good place to learn more about the history of the town and the surrounding region is the Museum Karlovy Vary.
+Highlights of the museum's permanent collection include an in-depth look at Karlovy Vary's rise as an important spa town, as well as the waters themselves and their many therapeutic uses and qualities, including their mineral compositions.
+Also notable are the museum's interactive displays relating to native wildlife.

 Address: Pod Jelením skokem 30, Karlovy Vary

-8 Loket Castle
+8. Loket Castle

-Just 13 kilometers from the center of Karlovy Vary is the quaint riverside community of Loket nad Ohri where the prime tourist attraction is the splendid old castle perched high above the village.
-Built in the 12th century, Loket Castle is remarkably well preserved and has endured with few alterations.
-Used as a prison from the 18th to the 20th centuries, the castle's thick stone walls earned it a reputation as the most impregnable fortress in Bohemia.
-Guided tours of the interior are available, and if possible, try to time your visit to coincide with the annual opera festival held each July when the castle plays a starring role by providing a stunning backdrop as the Czech National Opera plays in the town's outdoor amphitheater.
+Just 13 kilometers from the center of Karlovy Vary is the quaint riverside community of Loket nad Ohri, where the prime tourist attraction is the splendid old castle perched high above the village.
+Built in the 12th century, Loket Castle (Hrad Loket) is remarkably well preserved and has endured with few alterations.
+Used as a prison from the 18th to the 20th centuries, the castle's thick stone walls earned it a reputation as the most impregnable fortress in Bohemia (the torture chambers offer a chilling look at the shocking treatment of enemies and prisoners).

 Address: Zámecká 67, 357 33 Loket

-9 Karlovy Vary International Film Festival
+9. Karlovy Vary International Film Festival

 Running almost continuously since 1946, the Karlovy Vary International Film Festival is one of the most important stops on the world's film festival circuit today.
 Attracting stars and crowds from far and wide, the town swells in population by upwards of 130,000 filmgoers each year, who come here to watch (or promote) some 200 or more films.
 The five-day festival is a good time to visit if you're able to get tickets, or even if you're simply interested in doing a little stargazing alongside your spa going (accommodation books up early, so plan accordingly).

-10 Historical Motorcycle Museum of Karlovy Vary
+10. Historical Motorcycle Museum of Karlovy Vary

-A fun diversion for fans of motorbikes, the Historical Motorcycle Museum is just a short drive from Karlovy Vary in the small village of Bečov nad Teplou.
+A fun diversion for fans of motorbikes, the Historical Motorcycle Museum (Muzeum historických motocyklu) is just a short drive from Karlovy Vary in the small village of Becov nad Teplou.
 Highlights of a visit include more than 40 well-preserved machines and numerous related artifacts, including engines and motorbike paraphernalia, all housed in an old 13th-century building.

-Address: nám 5 května 2, 364 64 Bečov nad Teplou
+Address: nám 5 kvetna 2, 364 64 Becov nad Teplou

 Where to Stay in Karlovy Vary for Sightseeing